-I'm a contract software developer based in Denver, CO, with 6 years of experience with Ruby, Rails, JS and React.
+I'm a contract software developer based in Denver, CO, with 7 years of experience with Ruby, Rails, JS and (starting in 2015) React.
 Previously, I worked as a database analyst and software QA-er for a mid-sized e-commerce company.
-I've long had a keen interest in business, the intersection of business and technology, and using software to create value.
+I've long had an interest in the intersection of business and technology, and using software to create value.

 I work with both new and existing projects, using a variety of tools, and taking care to write code that is easy to maintain and pleasant to use.
 I've worked for clients in diverse industries, including: manufacturing, real estate, education, social media, entertainment, e-commerce, mental health, and academia.

-I'm open to contract work, sub-contracting, or part-time regular work.
 If you have development needs, drop me a line and we can see if it would be a good fit.
-If it's not, or if I don't have the availability to take on a new project, chances are I can put you in touch with someone who can help.Resume
+If it's not, or if I don't have the availability to take on a new project, chances are I can put you in touch with someone who can help.Resume (updated 07/2017)

 Some common elements: Rails versions from 2 - 5, either PostgreSQL or MySQL, jQuery, ReactJS, either Minitest or RSpec, Capybara, and in most cases, a customized version of Bootstrap.

 In addition to the projects below, I've been doing some short engagements with various clients needing a few weeks of work to fix some bugs or add some features that have been on their to-do lists.
-I've also been tutoring newer programmers, both through the Firehose Project as well as independently for those who either want to learn more about how their applications work or who are newer programmers building applications to test a business idea.
+Prior to early 2018 I had also been tutoring newer programmers, both through the Firehose Project as well as independently for those who either want to learn more about how their applications work or who are newer programmers building applications to test a business idea.

 CACS Risk Assessment Tool (Jan 2017 - present), for a mental health practice